 Best Budget: Coleman 50-Quart Xtreme 5-Day Heavy-Duty Cooler

-What We Like: Inexpensive, closed lid supports up to 250 pounds, molded cup holders in lid
+What We Love: Inexpensive, closed lid supports up to 250 pounds, molded cup holders in lid

-What We Don't Like: Plastic wheels, hard to maneuver on tough terrain, no latch for the lid
+What We Don't Love: Plastic wheels, hard to maneuver on tough terrain, no latch for the lid